 Whether you are a local resident, business owner or visitor to Enfield, the Leader wants to hear your views.
 The meeting will begin at 11am at 305 Green Lanes, N13 4YB (formerly Starbucks).

-After a short presentation and Q&A, there will be an opportunity to ask questions and to then workshop some ideas.
+After a short presentation with questions and answers, there will be an opportunity to ask questions and to then workshop some ideas.
 The Leader will also visit a number of businesses in the area.

 There has already been several co-ordinated events between community groups and the Council.
 Recently, the Palmers Green Action Team organised a mass clean-up involving the local beavers and cubs, school children and volunteers young and old.
 They were awarded funding from a £58,000 pot allocated to Enfield Council by the Ministry of Housing Communities and Local Government (MHCLG) from the Town Centres Clean Up Project Fund.
 There was also a shopping festival on 15 June run by the Green Lanes Business Association, which showcased the diverse and vibrant businesses along the Green Lanes high street.